 North Yorkshire County Council has published their local offer for children and families from 0-25.
 This outlines what is available for children and young people with SEND in our Local Authority.

 All schools are required to provide information to parents on how to seek additional support beyond that which is ‘normally available’ for their child.

 The main aim of the local offer is to enable families to see readily the support they can expect locally without having to struggle to find the information.

-We pride ourselves on being a nurturing school.
+We pride ourselves on being a nurturing Federation.
 We know our children well and we can pick up when things are not right.
-Mrs Naisbitt is the pastoral leader for the federation.
-Part of her role includes promoting children's social and emotional well-being and running specific interventions such as nurture groups or social skills groups.
+Mrs Brambleby and Miss Vetch are the pastoral leaders for the federation.
+Part of their role includes promoting children’s social and emotional well-being and running specific interventions such as nurture groups or social skills groups.

-If a child needs additional support with their emotional health and wellbeing we will offer a specific intervention with Mrs Naisbitt.
+If a child needs additional support with their emotional health and wellbeing we will offer a specific intervention with the pastoral support officers.
 In addition to this, we also buy into a counselling service for children who are dealing with trauma.
 For the past two years, we have also been part of the North Yorkshire mental health and well-being group – Compass Buzz.
 All our staff have received training through Compass Buzz.